 - Taking Social Security early and having part of your payment withheld.

 - Not taking your required minimum distributions (RMDs).

 - Underestimating your taxes.

 - Triggering Medicare surcharges.

 Need help with your retirement planning?
-Our advisors are here for you.

 Where should I live?